All You Need to Know About French Watches

 So, are French watches good?

-Perhaps the good condition of vintage French watches has to do with the fact that most collectors aren’t aware of the scale of the 20th-century French watch industry.
+Perhaps the excellent condition of vintage French watches has to do with the fact that most collectors aren’t aware of the scale of the 20th-century French watch industry.

 Sure, military watch collectors and vintage chronograph aficionados talk for hours about the Type 20 and 21 chronographs for the French air force.
 However, most of them have never heard of brands like LOV or Maty.
 French watches were more likely to change hands from generation to generation rather than from seller to seller.
 So, it’s more likely that they were carefully handled and serviced on time.